Initial Therapy Consultation with You, the Parent

 Sometimes parents and children get out of sync.
 They seem to miss each other’s cues.
 In parent therapy sessions we will help you connect more deeply with your child.

-In parent counseling sessions, we will together try to discover alternative ways to communicate, manage problems, and make things better for you, your child and your whole family.
+In parent counseling sessions, we will together try to discover alternative ways to communicate, manage problems, and make things better for you, your child, your relationship, and your whole family.

 Parent counseling sessions last 45 minutes and they are scheduled weekly or every other week.